Maxteabag/sqlit/README.md

 **Docker integration:** Auto-detect running database containers

+**Cloud CLI integration:** Easily browse and connect to your external databases through Azure, AWS and GCP CLI's

 **SSH tunnels:** Connect to remote databases securely with password or key auth

 **Secure credentials:** Passwords stored in your OS keyring